DecisionsDev/simulatte/docs/CONNECT_ADS.md

 ### Configure embedded ADS invocation
 #### Retrieve ADS execution jars
-For local ecision execution in the SimuLatte Javav VM the following jars are expected in the build of the micro service:
+For local decision execution in the SimuLatte Javav VM the following jars are expected in the build of the micro service:
    * execution-api.jar
    * engine-de.jar
    * jackson-databind version 2.13.2.2 and its dependencies